Do you know there is a delightfully colourful ceremonial in Indian weddings called the ‘haldi ceremony’?

 Despite the typical Indian wedding’s long-winded and endless rituals, turmeric’s soothing properties kept the couple’s energy going, nerves calm and wits intact.

 This is no fairy tale.
-The wonders are truly worked through turmeric’s healing and calming powers contained in its amazing ingredients, principal among which is curcumin, or diferuloylmethane, a powerful anti-oxidant as well.
+The wonders are truly worked through turmeric’s healing and calming powers contained in its amazing ingredients.
+Principal among which is curcumin, or diferuloylmethane, a powerful anti-oxidant.

 By experience, these wise folks discovered turmeric’s efficacy as medicine and have come up with indigenous remedies that worked wonders, and still do, for their health and well-being.